Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 * This feature fulfills the user stories: *'As a returning user, I want to be able to view my order history'* and *'As a returning user, I want to be able to update my personal and delivery details'*.
 A screenshot of the 'My Profile' page (profile.html) can be found [here](). <br>

-* if user has registered for an account they will have access to 'My Profile' where contact and delivery information can be stored securely; and their order history can be viewed
+## 6. The BUYING_GUIDES app pages: 'What is a Mountain Bike' and 'Mountain Bike Sizing Guide'

+The **What is a Mountain Bike** page is intended to provide:
+* information on the types of mountain bikes and their construction
+* This feature fulfills the user story: *'As a new user, I want to be able to view advice on which product is best suited to my needs'*
+A screenshot of the 'What is a Mountain Bike' page (what_is_a_mtb.html) can be found [here](). <br>

+The **Mountain Bike Sizing Guide** page is intended to provide:
+* information on how to select the correct sized mountain bike
+* This feature fulfills the user story: *'As a new user, I want to be able to view advice on product sizing to suit my needs'*
+A screenshot of the 'Mountain Bike Sizing Guide' page (mtb_sizing.html) can be found [here](). <br>

+## 7. The INFO app pages: 'Who We Are' and 'Cycle to Work Scheme' and 'Terms and Conditions' and 'Contact Details'

+The **Who We Are** page is intended to provide:
+* a brief history and general information about Summit Bike Co.
+* Summit Bike Co.'s online shopping transaction
+* This feature fulfills the user story: *'As a new user, I want to be able to view general information about the organisation'*
+A screenshot of the 'Who We Are' page (who_we_are.html) can be found [here](). <br>

+The **Cycle to Work** page is intended to provide:
+* information about Summit Bike Co's Cycle to Work Scheme and the 4-step process to assist employers in joining the Scheme
+* an external link providing information on the UK Government initiative for the Cycle to Work Scheme
+* This feature fulfills the user story: *'As a new user, I want to be able to view the Cycle to Work Scheme for the organisation'*
+A screenshot of the 'Cycle to Work Scheme' page (cycle_to_work.html) can be found [here](). <br>

+The **Terms and Conditions** page is intended to provide:
+* all information regarding the terms and conditions for Summit Bike Co. including how to order, delivery, returns and exchanges, cancellation, and warranty and liability
+* a contact number for customer services
+* an external link to the 'Privacy Policy' for Summit Bike Co.
-* This feature fulfills the user stories: *'As a returning user, I want to be able to view my order history'* and *'As a returning user, I want to be able to update my personal and delivery details'* and *'As a returning user, I want to be know that my personal and payment information is secure'*.
+* This feature fulfills the user story: *'As a new user, I want to be able to easily contact the organisation'* and *'As a new user, I want to be able to view the privacy policy of the organisation'* and *'As a new user, I want to be able to view the terms and conditions of the organisation '* and *'As a new user, I want to be able to view general information about the organisation'*
+A screenshot of the 'Terms and Conditions' page (terms_conditions.html) can be found [here](). <br>

+The **Contact Details** page is intended to provide:
+* a contact number for customer services and information they can provide
+* how complaints are handled by Summit Bike Co.
+* head office address and company information for Summit Bike Co.
+* This feature fulfills the user story: *As a new user, I want to be able to easily contact the organisation'* and *'As a new user, I want to be able to view general information about the organisation'*.
-A screenshot of the 'My Profile' page can be found [here](). <br>
+A screenshot of the 'Contact Us' page (contact_us.html) can be found [here](). <br>

 ## Design of the Summit Bike Co. website